tyl/documentation/field-binder/README.md

 * A FieldBinder can build() and bind() a component that displays a bean property even when it is a List<T>
 * A FieldBinder can be bound to a Container.
 The `DataNavigation` interface provides commands to move an internal pointer to the next, previous, first and last Item in the Container (the Container must implement `Container.Ordered`: most `Container` implementations do, since it is required by `Table`)
 * The `DataNavigation` interface provides commands to scan through a dataset and retrieving the `Item` that it points to.
-* The `DataNavigation` interface provides standard behavior for performing CRUD operations (and, experimentally, lookup operations), which can be extended through a regular, Vaadin-style listener mechanism
+* The `DataNavigation` interface provides standard behavior for performing CRUD and lookup operations, which can be extended through a regular, Vaadin-style listener mechanism
 * `FieldBinder` comes with standard built-in CRUD for the ListContainer and the [Lazy Mongo Container](https://github.com/tyl/mongodbcontainer-addon).
 The ListContainer should already cover most Java Bean use-cases.
 Support for Vaadin's official JPAContainer has landed in v1.1.
-* The `ButtonBar` component (and its relatives, `NavButtonBar`, `CrudButtonBar`, `FindButtonBar`) may be bound  to a `DataNavigation` and automatically generate buttons for user interactions (automatic shortcut key bindings will come soon!)
+* The `ButtonBar` component (and its relatives, `NavButtonBar`, `CrudButtonBar`, `FindButtonBar`) may be bound  to a `DataNavigation` and automatically generate buttons for user interactions
 * ButtonBars are i18n compliant through the standard Java `ResourceBundle` mechanism
 * The `ListTable` and `BeanTable` wrappers augment Vaadin's regular Table with default behavior for basic CRUD.